 Dr Amanda Curtin is the author of two novels, Elemental (2013, Australia; 2016, UK) and The Sinkings (2008); a collection of short fiction, Inherited (2011); and a work of narrative non-fiction, Kathleen O’Connor of Paris (2018).
 She is currently working on a new novel, a work of historical fiction set in gold-rush Perth and Coolgardie in the 1890s.

-Aside from writing, I’ve been a freelance book editor for more than 30 years, and I occasionally conduct workshops for writers.
+Aside from writing, she has been a freelance book editor for more than 30 years, and she occasionally works as a mentor and workshop presenter.